Concurrent M.S./B.S. in Kinesiology

 - Outline your professional goals, both immediate and long-term.

 - Comment on an area of emphasis in either exercise physiology or physical activity public health behavior and a major professor.

 - Describe the one academic experience that has meant the most to you in your educational career.

 Program Guidelines and Formats:

 A maximum of 9 credit hours will count toward both the B.S. and M.S. degrees.
 These may include any 600 level and above courses as approved by the student’s advisory committee.
 For the M.S. degree, students must complete 24 hours (thesis option) or 36 hours (coursework option) of course work (which includes the 9 hours described above).
 In addition, for the thesis option, the student must do research leading to a satisfactory thesis.

 Additional conditions include:

 - The student must complete 30 (thesis) or 36 (coursework) graduate credit hours with a graduate GPA of at least 3.0.

 - The student must complete all B.S.
 KIN undergraduate requirements with the exception that up to 9 credit hours taken for graduate credit can also count toward his/her undergraduate degree requirements.
-These 9 credits must be declared to the Graduate Program Coordinator before requesting a graduation check for the BS degree.
+These 9 credits must be declared by email to the Graduate Program Coordinator before the semester of graduation of your undergraduate program, and before requesting a graduation check for the BS degree.

 - At least 18 of the graduate credit hours on the Graduate Program of Study must be in classes at the 700 level or above.